Sairyss/domain-driven-hexagon/README.md

 Those architectures and principles provide useful patterns that can be used in combination to achieve a better result.

-Before we begin, here are the PROS and CONS of using this approach:
+Before we begin, here are the PROS and CONS of using a complete architecture like this:

 ## Pros: